develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 When coding with Metamatic and React, you can use many available router libraries to enable routing.

 But some libraries require you to wrap your application inside a certain "router provider".
-That can be understood as an anti-pattern especially if you use a router library that expects you to add Router as a JSX component in the style of a <SomeRouter> tag that then wraps around the application-related
+That can be understood as an anti-pattern especially if you use a router library that expects you to add Router as a JSX component as a tag such <SomeRouter> that then wraps around application-related
 JSX elements.
 It can be considered an anti-pattern because you are first supposed to use JSX for defining visual rendering hierarchy of elements only and then you mess this clean system by injecting programmatic non-visual elements.